Compagnie de Navigation Sud-Atlantique: Founding

-In July 1912 a new convention was entered into between the French government and the Societe d'Etudes de navigation, a nominal concessionaire, which ceded its rights to the Compagnie de Navigation Sud-Atlantique.
+In July 1912 a new convention was entered into between the French government and the Societe d'Etudes de Navigation, a nominal concessionaire, which ceded its rights to Compagnie de Navigation Sud-Atlantique.
 Messageries Maritimes, had held the contracts for the South American routes since 1860, but had done very little since 1904 to improve their South American service regarding it as not particularly profitable, though the speed of Messageries ships was also an issue.

-The contract, signed on 11 July 1911, was for 25 years beginning 22 July 1912 and provided for a subsidised postal service, with round=trip voyages every two weeks between Bordeaux, Lisbon, Dakar, Rio de Janeiro, Montevideo and Buenos Aires.
+The contract, signed on 11 July 1911, was for 25 years beginning 22 July 1912 and provided for a subsidised postal service, with round trip voyages every two weeks between Bordeaux, Lisbon, Dakar, Rio de Janeiro, Montevideo and Buenos Aires.

 In addition the company was required to operate a non-subsidised commercial service with voyages at least once per month between Bordeaux, Dakar, Pernambuco, Bahia, Rio de Janeiro, Santos, Montevideo and Buenos Aires by vessels of not less than 4,000 tons cargo capacity and not less than 11 knots average speed.

-The Compagnie de Navigation Sud-Atlantique was launched in early 1912, its capital being 15 million francs (£600,000).
+Compagnie de Navigation Sud-Atlantique was launched in early 1912, its capital being 15 million francs (£600,000).